Irish boy critically ill after being rescued from swimming pool in Spain

 An Irish boy is in a critical condition in hospital in Spain after being pulled unconscious from a swimming pool near Alicante early on Monday.
 File image: iStock.

+Emergency services in the area received a call shortly after 9am on Monday that the boy had been found unconscious and floating in a swimming pool in the Aldeas de Aguamarina residential area, according to local media.

-He was spotted floating in the pool by a passerby at around 9am local time and was then pulled him from the water by others staying in the complex while the emergency services were alerted.
+He was spotted floating in the pool by a neighbour and who pulled him from the water before the emergency services were alerted.

-A local newspaper named The Leader reported that the first emergency responders to arrive found the child “very cold” but that after performing resuscitation manoeuvres, he responded and his vital signs improved.

-A local doctor and air ambulance crew from Guardamar also arrived to the scene and are understood to have treated the boy for more than an hour by the side of the pool in an effort to stabilise him.
+Four police officers from the city of Orihuela, who were the first to arrive at the scene, reported that the boy was “very cold”.

+Paramedics who arrived at the scene “successfully revived” the boy before he was airlifted by helicopter to hospital in Alicante where he remains in a critical condition in intensive care, according to a report from the Diario Información media organisation.